 Reconstructed Rooms: Four Centuries of Furnishings

-Each of the rooms are visually enhanced by objects such as textiles, silverware, glass and ceramics from other collections.
-This exhibition traces the development of furniture in Ireland from 1600 through to the present day and has accompanying interactive gallery which invites visitors to touch, examine, explore and learn about chair design over the past two hundred years.
+Through accounts of times past, touching objects and reading about life during the periods in question, this exhibition traces the development of furniture in Ireland from 1600 through to the present day.
+It has accompanying interactive gallery which invites visitors to touch, examine, explore and learn about chair design over the past two hundred years.